-There will be no physical/verbal intimidation or racial/ethnic discrimination/harassment against any Ambridge Area Middle School student/teacher.
+There will be no physical/verbal intimidation or racial/ethnic discrimination/harassment against any Ambridge Area High School student/teacher.
 Sexual harassment, bullying, and hazing are not permitted.
 Students who violate this policy will be disciplined by the administration and may face legal charges.
+The violations include discrimination based on sex, gender identity, and sexual orientation.